MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-ai.md

 ## Call Dataverse AI functions in canvas apps

-You can call the AI functions in canvas apps.
-For more information, see [Use Power Fx formula bar](power-apps/maker/canvas-apps/working-with-formulas.md#use-power-fx-formula-bar).
+You can call these [AI functions](power-apps/maker/canvas-apps/working-with-formulas.md#use-power-fx-formula-bar) in canvas apps.
 These AI functions are in the **Environment** data source.

 1. Open a canvas app for editing in [Power Apps Studio](/power-apps/maker/canvas-apps/power-apps-studio).
 2. On the command bar, select **Add data** and then select a enviroment data source.
 3. On the command bar, selct **Insert** > **Button**.
-4. In formula bar, enter the follwoing function as shown in the screenshot:
+4. In formula bar, enter the following function as shown in the screenshot:

 :::image type="content" source="media/function-ai/sample-ai-function.png" alt-text="Sample AI function":::